 Please noted: The 7 version is outdated, and is not fit the 8 version tutorial of Octoparse.
 Check out the newest version through the link of Ajax tutorial

 On this page, it has contact details that need us to click the Reveal button to get the complete number.
 When we click “Reveal”, the rest of the contact number comes out and look at the URL, it doesn't have any change.

 So we know this page uses AJAX and we need to set "Load with Ajax" in Octoparse.
 If not, the result cannot be extracted.

-First, open the page in the bulit-in browser.
-(I just take one page for example.)
+First, open the page in the built-in browser.

-Then click on "Reveal".
+Then click on "Start".
 Select “Click an item”.

 This page uses Ajax, so we need to set "Load page with Ajax".

 Choose “Load page with Ajax”.
 Set an Ajax timeout.
 Click “Save”.

 Then extract information you want.

 Extract brand: Click on the title.
 Select “extract data.